-Other than the following arrangements for Jack Hunt and William J. Gardiner, there are no arrangements or understandings between any director and any other person pursuant to which that director was or is to be elected.
+Other than the following arrangements for Jack Hunt, a current director who has decided to not stand for re-election to the board of directors, and William J. Gardiner, there are no arrangements or understandings between any director and any other person pursuant to which that director was or is to be elected.

 Under the merger agreement for the acquisition by St. Mary of King Ranch Energy, Inc. which was completed in December 1999, St. Mary agreed to:

-- o appoint Mr. Hunt and Mr. Gardiner to the board of directors, and - until March 31, 2001 use reasonable efforts at the time of each annual meeting of stockholders to cause Mr. Hunt and Mr. Gardiner to be elected to the board of directors.
+o appoint Mr. Hunt and Mr. Gardiner to the board of directors, and until March 31, 2001 use reasonable efforts at the time of each annual meeting of stockholders to cause Mr. Hunt and Mr. Gardiner to be elected to the board of directors.
+With the expiration of this agreement, Mr. Hunt has decided not to stand for re-election.